 In Gaza, Israel as occupying power continues to violate its responsibility to ensure basic needs, including through the enforcement of its ongoing military blockade - which may amount to collective punishment.
-3 Now in its 15th year, the blockade imposes dependence and heavily restricts access and movement of people and goods in and out of Gaza limiting Palestinians from accessing basic services, quality health care, aid, resources, livelihoods, housing, opportunities, legal documentation and justice.
+Now in its 15th year, the blockade imposes dependence and heavily restricts access and movement of people and goods in and out of Gaza limiting Palestinians from accessing basic services, guality health care, aid, resources, livelihoods, housing, opportunities, legal documentation and justice.
 Combined these limitations aggravate suffering of civilians, degrade living conditions and hamper infrastructure development, economic recovery and employment growth.
 The result of the above listed factors is the near collapse of Gaza's economy, as well as its separation from the rest of the Palestinian economy.
-Gaza has one of the world's highest unemployment rates (47% peaking among youth at 60%4), and more than half of its population lives below the poverty line, including 400,000 children.
-Nearly half the population rely on food aid and there is severe shortages of medicine and medical supplies, energy, fuel resources and other necessary operational needs.
+Gaza has one of the world's highest unemployment rates (47% peaking among youth at 60%), and more than half of its population lives below the poverty line, including 400,000 children.
+Nearly half the population rely on food aid and there are severe shortages of medicine and medical supplies, energy, fuel resources and other necessary operational needs.
 Many chronic diseases cannot be treated in Gaza and patients are often delayed or prevented by Israeli authorities from traveling to other parts of the oPt or abroad to receive medical care and face great challenges in doing so, due to a cumbersome exit permit system imposed by Israel.
 Some die while waiting to travel for potentially life-saving care.
+Further, the majority of the population has no access to safe water, or a proper sewage system and there are prolonged electricity blackouts of up to 12 hours a day, and internet disconnections continue.